Skip to main content

 School Staff

-Students, staff, and others can take preventive actions to reduce the risk of COVID-19 and other communicable diseases in K-12 school settings.
-Staff can attend school safely when we work together to follow public health recommendations.
+Students, staff, and others can take preventive actions to reduce the spread of communicable diseases in K-12 school settings.
+Students can attend school safely when we work together to follow public health recommendations.

 • Schools implement and update communicable disease plans.